 Many believe that his mental health issues during this time contributed to the false stories.

-2004: Jack Kelly, writer for USA Today, resigns over assertions that he plagiarized and faked interviews.
+2004: Jack Kelly, the writer for USA Today, resigns over assertions that he plagiarized and faked interviews.

 2005: Mitch Albom and several other reporters are suspended from the Detroit Free Press over allegations that they fabricated parts of a story, saying players attended a game when they did not.